‘I saw you passing through a zone of the Presence of God, like a baptism into the cloud, and emerging out the other side with the faces of lions.’

 The Breath of the Lion makes the Difference

-‘Between [the giant and the centaur] was a figure they could not recognise.
-Nor indeed would the other boys at Edmund’s school have recognised him if they could have seen him at that moment.
+‘Between [the giant and the centaur] was a figure they could not recognize.
+Nor indeed would the other boys at Edmund’s school have recognized him if they could have seen him at that moment.
 For Aslan had breathed on him at their meeting and a kind of greatness hung about him.’

 At other times the children—Lucy especially—bury their heads into the lion Aslan’s mane and receive an impartation.

 One speaks of receiving the infilling of the Spirit, the other of being in God’s intimate Presence.

 There is a ‘kind of greatness’ that can only be seen upon us when we have lingered in God’s Presence.